 FreeBSD, on the other hand, comes with limited numbers of architecture support.
 Although limiting in nature, FreeBSD ensures users get the same performance out of their system from any given platform.
-Think of Apple devices, as the company owns and maintains their own hardware, their systems run more precisely than Android and Windows devices where systems run across a lot of different architectures.
+Think of Apple devices.
+As the company owns and maintains its own hardware, its systems run more precisely than Android and Windows devices, where systems run across many different architectures.

 11. Graphics Support

-Graphics support is crucial when it comes to choosing from FreeBSD vs Linux as your day to day Operating System.
-Linux, being the most popular open source Operating System, comes with a numerous list of support from graphics vendors.
+Graphics support is crucial when it comes to choosing from FreeBSD vs. Linux as your day-to-day Operating System.
+Being the most popular open source Operating System, Linux comes with a large list of support from graphics vendors.
 The drivers are more sustainable and offer more performance than their BSD counterparts.

 Stability is of great concern when it comes to choosing your central system.
-Despite how powerful your system configuration may be, without a stable and precise system, you will not get the expected performance out of your system.
-Often we see people divide over the stability issues of FreeBSD vs Linux.
+Despite how powerful your system configuration may be, you will not get the expected performance out of your system without a stable and precise system.
+Often we see people divide over the stability issues of FreeBSD vs. Linux.

 As Linux systems are a bunch of different components added from various sources, it often leads to cumbersome stability issues.
 The development team behind Linux is more global than organizational, in turn leading to redundancy when it comes to providing stable performance metrics.